 In these cases, the healthcare professional or the collaboration/institution must take responsibility for making a report to the TRZ, unless the parties have explicitly agreed otherwise.
 There are two routes by which suppliers may be affiliated to the Code Foundation: through membership of one of the sector organisations for suppliers that are affiliated to the Code Foundation or through a direct registration with the Code Foundation's Compliance Register.
 This distinction is not relevant in practice.
-All suppliers who are affiliated to the Code Foundation are listed on the Code Foundation website.
+All suppliers who are affiliated to the Code Foundation website.
 See this link.